matheus23/irreactive.com/content/blog/human-computer-interfaces.md

 ## The Search for the UI Answer

-Motivated to find the right tool for building UI's today, I was quickly looking around for any UI related work I could get my hands on.
+Motivated to find the right tool for building UIs today, I was quickly looking around for any UI related work I could get my hands on.

 The first two bigger UIs projects I worked on were written with JavaFX and it covers the 90% pretty well.
 But it's impossible to cover the 10% without being extensible.
 I remember using its table view and trying to put components into the table column headers, but it wouldn't quite support that.
 I remember using its editable-cells feature but couldn't change which cell was currently edited on enter or tab keypresses similar to excel's spreadsheets.
 This table view would look very feature-rich when you took a look at its API, but many applications wouldn't need most of these features: What about a data table that couldn't be edited?
 It doesn't need these editable cell components constraining its performance or API flexibility.